Read more about the Full Indie Summit 2019 guest speakers.

 Alex Beachum is the Co-Creative Lead at Mobius Games and Creative Director of Outer Wilds, which began as his graduate thesis at USC’s Interactive Media MFA program.
 He is gifted with the Sight, cannot be killed with conventional weapons, and should not be allowed to write short bios about himself.

-Danny Baranowski - All Games Are Music Games (Kind Of!)
+Danny Baranowsky - All Games Are Music Games (Kind Of!)

 Shane Neville - Put A Castle In the Middle - Design Lessons from Disneyland and Zelda